 There is a small window of time in the Spring where the snow is just right and the weather conditions are ideal for some pretty awesome hiking.
 I also couldn’t wait to use the new mountaineering gear I got for Christmas for the first time.
 It was the perfect day to summit Deseret Peak from the Twin Couloirs.

-This is Dry Lake near the base of Deseret Peak.
+This next pic is of Dry Lake near the base of Deseret Peak.
 We will be going up the Twin Couloirs (left) before heading to the peak (top center).

 The closer we got the more I saw how this was going to be one of the coolest hikes I’d ever done!